Azure-Samples/azure-ml-federated-learning/fl_arc_k8s/README.md

 az ml dataset create --name mnist --description "MNIST dataset" --local-path ../automated_provisioning/sample_job/src/mnist-data --resource-group <Your-Orchestrator-Resource-Group> --workspace-name <Your-Orchestrator-Workspace-Name>
 ```

 This will create a dataset with name `mnist` in your workspace.
 That's the data we will use in this example.
+Note that in a real experiment, you would be using different datasets, one per silo.

 ### Configuration files
 Since you won't be using the default `aml1p-ml-wus2` workspace, you need to update the [aml/public_workspace.yaml](./pipelines/config/aml/public_workspace.yaml) config file in the `fl_arc_k8s/pipelines/config/` directory to point to your workspace of choice.

 Once that is done, you need to update the [experiments/demo_federated_learning_k8s.yaml](./pipelines/config/experiments/demo_federated_learning_k8s.yaml) config file to point to your dataset of choice, and to your silos.
 For the silos, you will need to make sure that each silo's `compute` value matches the name of the compute attached to the orchestrator workspace.
 The silos name in the config file is arbitrary.

+### GPU, Data Factory

-Datastores?
+### Datastores?

+1. az storage account create -n flwestus2thopo -g thopo-orchestrator-rg -l westus2 --kind StorageV2 --access-tier Hot

+(name of the RG should be the one used for creating the K8s cluster in the first place)

+2. az ml datastore create --file .\utils\template\datastore.yml --resource-group thopo-orchestrator-rg --workspace thopo-orchestrator

+3. Update datastore credentials (account key auth)